andreabenini/FatBottomedBoard/README.md

 - Black Keyset is full PBT with variable heights (R1..R4), I'd like to add new R1..R3 transparent keys and replace part of the R4 keys (just placed there to fill the blank)
 - Black paint from the inside and carve transparent keysets
-- Replace white F1-F4 keys (now taken from an old keyboard) below the right rotary encoder with custom made ones (backlight capable)
+- Replace white F1-F4 keys (taken from an old keyboard) below the right rotary encoder with custom made ones (backlight capable)
 - Remove the Windows keycap with something else, I don't want it in my keyboard
 - Add more games.
 Arkanoids, maybe Pacman and few more
 - Audio capabilities to the Teensy (maybe).
 When you play Pacman is somewhat important :)